 Along with his twin @rohanhbain, this native Toronto photographer showcases his visual storytelling craft through his lens with well-composed food shots, mood footages, and scenic landscapes.

-Unlike celebrities, micro influencers are more accessible and more relatable in their content, over celebrities in general.
+Unlike celebrities, micro influencers are more accessible and display greater degrees of genuinity in their post, over celebrities in general.

-Celebrities not only come with a hefty price tag, but you’ll have to work through layers of approvals and longer turnaround times, which make it painful for marketers.
+Celebrities not only come with a hefty price tag.
+But you’ll have to work through layers of approvals and longer turnaround times, which make it arduous for marketers.